 Clinton real estate is some of the most expensive in Mississippi, although Clinton house values don't compare to the most expensive real estate in the U.S.

-Clinton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Clinton is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Clinton who work in office and administrative support (15.25%), sales jobs (11.67%), and management occupations (10.53%).
+Unlike some cities, Clinton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Clinton are a mix of both white- and blue-collar jobs.
+Overall, Clinton is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Clinton who work in office and administrative support (13.73%), healthcare (9.84%), and management occupations (9.77%).

 Also of interest is that Clinton has more people living here who work in computers and math than 95% of the places in the US.

-Clinton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Clinton doesn't have a public transportation system that people use for their commute.

-The per capita income in Clinton in 2010 was $27,407, which is wealthy relative to Mississippi, and upper middle income relative to the rest of the US.
-This equates to an annual income of $109,628 for a family of four.
+The per capita income in Clinton in 2018 was $28,099, which is wealthy relative to Mississippi, and middle income relative to the rest of the US.
+This equates to an annual income of $112,396 for a family of four.
 However, Clinton contains both very wealthy and poor people as well.

 Clinton is an extremely ethnically-diverse city.
 The people who call Clinton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clinton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clinton include Irish, German, Scots-Irish, and French .
+Important ancestries of people in Clinton include Irish, English, German, Scottish, and French.

 The most common language spoken in Clinton is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Langs. of India.